 Scouters who have been camp leaders at Camp Buck Run for many years have contributed to the contents of this guide.
-They have, through their experience, found what works and what doesn't work.
-This Leader's Guide is designed to help you.
-It is geared to inform not only the leader who is sure his unit is coming to Camp Buck Run, but also for the prospective pack.
+They have, through their experience, found what works and what doesn't.
+This leader's guide is designed to help you.
+It is geared to inform not only the leader who is ensuring their unit is coming to Camp Buck Run, but also for the prospective pack.
 In here, you'll find clear descriptions of what Camp Buck has to offer in program as well as special features.
-As the camp leader, your job is easier if you start to prepare for camp in a systematic manner as soon as you receive this Leader's Guide by becoming familiar with the camp program and the mechanics of taking a pack to camp.
-Also, be sure to share this guide with your assistant leaders so they understand the camp program and be better equipped to provide leadership to your Scouts this summer.
-Feel free to copy any part of this book and distribute it to Scouts and parents to help your planning.
+As the Camping Coordinator, your job is easier if you start to prepare for camp in a systematic manner as soon as you receive this leader's guide by becoming familiar with the camp program and the mechanics of taking a pack to camp.
+Also, be sure to share this guide with your assistant leaders so they understand the camp program and are better equipped to provide leadership to your Scouts this summer.
+Feel free to copy any part of this book and distribute it to Scouts and parents to help with your planning.

-We hope that you will find this Leader's Guide complete, but if any of your questions are not answered, please feel free to contact the Council Service Center of the at 724-837-1630.
+We hope that you will find this leader's guide complete, but if any of your questions are not answered, please feel free to contact the Council Service Center of the at 724-837-1630.
 We look forward to your arrival at Camp Buck Run!

-2022 SESSION DATES
+2024 SESSION DATES

-Session 1 June 17 - 22, 2022
+Session 1 June 28 - July 3, 2024

-Session 2 July 8 - 13, 2022
+Session 2 July 12 - 17, 2024

-Session 3 July 15 - 20, 2022
+Session 3 July 19 - 24, 2024

-Session 4 July 22 - 27, 2022
+Session 4 July 26 - 31, 2024

-Session 5 July 29 - August 3, 2022
+Session 5 August 2 - 7, 2024

-Camp Buck Run Fee Structure 2022
+Camp Buck Run Fee Structure 2024